TaqhveemAbbas/AI/README.md

-# AI
+# Brain Tumor Detection Using Convolutional Neural Networks with Enhanced Visualization for Improved Diagnostic Accuracy
 Brain Tumor Classification Using CNN
 This project focuses on classifying brain tumor types using Convolutional Neural Networks (CNNs) with TensorFlow and Keras.
-It identifies four categories of brain tumors: glioma, meningioma, pituitary, and no tumor, based on MRI scan images.
+Based on MRI scan images, it identifies four categories of brain tumors: glioma, meningioma, pituitary, and no tumor.

 📌 Overview
 Model Type: Convolutional Neural Network (CNN)